Report on

 Both cheekpieces have a routed groove for

-edge to accommodate the nameboard.
-The downward saw cut followed along the edge
+upper edge to accommodate the nameboard.
+The downward saw cut followed along

 The assembled (not glued) case walls were